 The benefits of Aloe Vera

 A lot of people refer to Aloe Vera as “the wonder plant”, and with good reason.
-Highly renowned by traditional medicine practitioners, therapists, cosmetics enthusiasts and even home decorators, Aloe Vera has huge benefits.
+Highly renowned by traditional medicine practitioners, therapists, cosmetics enthusiasts and even home decorators, the benefits of Aloe Vera are quite a few.
 Sporting excellent antiviral and antibacterial properties, it can help your body in combating a whole host of diseases – from constipation, all the way to diabetes.
-But that’s not all – Aloe Vera has also found its way into a multitude of commercial cosmetics products – skin care creams, face masks, shampoos and more.
+But that’s not all – Aloe Vera has also found its way into a multitude of commercial cosmetics products – skincare creams, face masks, shampoos and more.
 Throughout this article, I’ll do my best to familiarise you with the benefits of this wonderful plant and give you some pointers on how to use it.

 What is Aloe Vera and where does Aloe Vera’s power come from?